Maks4u/cinema-app-by-maks4u/README.md

 As you can see above this app has two roles: user and admin.
 User role is assigned automatically to every new user created.

-## Technologies & Requirements 🎥
+## Technologies & Patterns 🎥
 Cinema App was built using the following technologies and patterns:

-- IDE
 - Java 17, MySQL, Tomcat v.9.0.5, Maven
 - Spring Web MVC, Spring Security, Hibernate
-- OOP, SOLID, CRUD
+- OOP, SOLID

-- Postman
+## Installation 💻

+Here are the steps to run this app locally:

+1. Clone this repository and open it locally.
+2. Add all the required configurations to db.properties file.
+3. Install Tomcat.
+4. Run the app.
+5. Check which links and methods are available in [Readme.md](README.md) (functionality).
+6. Connection established! 🎉

 If you'd like to fork this project, feel free to use it in your own.